Enrolled Nursing Cadetship

 You must maintain a consistent study pace of approximately 25 hours per week, pass required units and take responsibility for keeping up to date with any study plans as well as meeting all the conditions of your employment.

-There is a compulsory 3-day orientation at a TAFE SA Campus.
+There is a compulsory orientation, 2 days online and 1 day on-campus at TAFE SA Campus.
 Manual Handling (one day) and Provide First Aid (one day) options may also be made available.
+Information is listed on the website under ‘Important Information’ Diploma of Nursing - TAFE SA.

 TAFE SA does not require full upfront payment - students can pay for one semester at a time, or unit by unit.
-VET Student Loans may be available - check eligibility.
+VET Student Loans may be available for those eligible.

 Cadets are responsible their own travel and accommodation arrangements and costs.